Skip to main content

 Everything You Need to Know About USPS Certified Mail

 Certified Mail requires a signature from the recipient to complete the delivery.
-This could be the person who ordered the mail, or any recipient authorized by the sender or receiver beforehand.
+This could be the person who ordered the mail or any recipient authorized by the sender or receiver beforehand.
+But what is certified mail?
+This parcel class has implications beyond just a signature, which we will answer in this article.

-For the majority of e-commerce stores, using USPS Certified Mail is unjustifiably costly.
-Leaving the package in the mailbox or on the doorstep is far more affordable.
+For most e-commerce stores, using USPS Certified Mail is unjustifiably costly.
+Leaving the package in the mailbox or doorstep is far more affordable.
 Even given unlimited funding, certified mail would have downsides since requiring customers to sign for deliveries can cause delivery exceptions and delay fulfillment.

-However, some types of packages or important letters make in-person delivery confirmation necessary, which is why many eCommerce stores could benefit from understanding how to use USPS Certified Mail.
+However, some packages or important letters make in-person delivery confirmation necessary, which is why many eCommerce stores could benefit from understanding what is certified mail and how to use USPS Certified Mail.

 In this article, we discuss: